Who are our Students?

 Note: This certificate is non-transcriptable.

-Currently our program is using an online instruction platform provided by ANGEL Learning Management System.
+Our program is using an online instruction platform provided by Deaire2Learn Learning Management System.
 Visit the Instruction Platform page for more information, including course materials, online learning assessment and course screenshots.

 People & history